Best Honey for Wound Care

 Quick Answer

 Medical-grade manuka honey (UMF 15+ or MGO 514+) is the gold standard for wound care, with extensive clinical research supporting its antibacterial and healing properties.
-For minor cuts and scrapes, raw unprocessed honey provides effective antimicrobial protection.
-Always use medical-grade honey products designed for wound application, not food-grade honey from the kitchen.
+For minor cuts and scrapes, raw buckwheat or wildflower honey provides effective antimicrobial protection — wildflower is the most accessible everyday first-aid option.
+Always use medical-grade honey products designed for wound application, not food-grade honey from the kitchen, for any significant wound.

 What to Look For